qorqud/a-b-testing/README.md

 engineering support only using UI.

 ## Usage
-1. Install dependencies: `npm install`
+1. Install dependencies: `yarn install`
-2. Build the app: `npm run build`
+2. Build the app: `yarn build`
-3. Start the app: `npm run start`
+3. Start the app: `yarn start`

 After these steps the app will start to run on http://localhost:1234